 Sea Eagle Coins & Antiquities

-Shang Dynasty Money- Brief History & Highlights
+Shang Dynasty Money / early Zhou Dynasty Money - Brief History & Highlights

 The Shang Dynasty is considered as China's earliest dynasty by historians.
 This is evidenced by the discoveries of major royal tombs and foundations of palaces in AnYang containing huge caches of weapons, bronzewares, shells, jade, bone, and stone artefacts.
 The predominant system of currencies was cowrie - natural shells, cowrie imitations in clay, stone, bone, jade, and bronze.
 Besides cowrie and cowrie imitations, bronze pieces with inscriptions known as " Ant Nose Money" and "Ghost Face Money" were also circulated as money.
 Other unusual bronze pieces in the shapes of fish, bridges, and bells, attributed to this period, which were found in large number have made some to believe that these were also circulated as a medium of exchange during the Shang Dynasty.